 Fun Things to do in Seattle.
 This is the only list you need.

 As local Seattle tour guides, we often get asked about other fun things there are to do in Seattle.
 Obviously, the best thing you can do is go hot air ballooning in front of Mt.
 Rainier.
 When most tourists think of Seattle, what things come to mind?
 The Space Needle?
 Pike Place Market?
 How about the Museum of Pop Culture or the EMP Museum.
+The best option is probably to book a private Seattle tour!

 There are so many things to do in Seattle Washington that it can be hard to choose if you have less than 48 hours!
 From air tours and water cruises on Puget Sound to award-winning restaurants and shopping at the Westlake Center Mall, Seattle has something for everyone.